Code of Conduct

 Earth’s resources are limited, so we need to make sure we use energy, water, and raw materials sparingly.
 We already strive to adhere to this principle at the development stage of our products, which is reflected in the durability and energy efficiency of both our products and our production processes.

 We are committed to fair competition.
-We expect our suppliers, customers, and competitors to share this commitment and refrain from any corruption and direct or indirect financing of parties to armed conflict.
+We expect our suppliers, customers, and competitors to share this commitment.

 Our excellent reputation is largely sustained by the independence of our decision-making processes and the integrity of our employees.
 It is therefore imperative that we avoid relationships or activities that could impair, or even appear to impair, our ability to make objective, fair decisions.
 Every employee has a duty to make business decisions that reflect the best interests of our company, not their own personal interests.
 Knick property or information must not be used for personal gain any more than an opportunity that arises solely from working for Knick.